Written by Denine W.

 Water Gear has a collection of swim training belts that are made from EVA foam.
 These are meant more for training and are not meant to be life-saving jackets.

-The 10 Best Brands for Eco-Friendly & Non-Toxic Water Toys for the Beach, Pool, & Sandbox
+10 Brands for Eco-Friendly & Non-Toxic Water Toys for the Beach, Pool, & Sandbox

-Here are our favorite toys your children can play with in sand and water:
+Here are my recommendations for toys your children can play with in sand and water:

 Big Little Universe